Imran176/react-blog-website/README.md

 ### `json-server -p 3500 -w data/db.json`

+Runs the json-server in the development mode on port 3500.\
+Open [http://localhost:3500/posts](http://localhost:3500) to view it in your browser.

-In the project directory, you can run:
+Now In the project directory, you can run:

 ### `npm start`